Phone Appointment eMail Map

 wilmington ceramic dental crowns

-Ceramic dental crowns are natural looking replacements for damaged and missing teeth.
+Ceramic dental crowns are natural-looking replacements for damaged and missing teeth.
 Dental crown or dental cap are common terms that both describe the top of the tooth above the root.
 The dental crown replaces the visible part of the tooth.
-When the tooth's root is missing or must be replaced a dental implant provide a permanent artificial tooth root and a dental bridge allow one or more crowns to be placed between existing teeth.
+When the tooth's root is missing or must be replaced, a dental implant provides a permanent artificial tooth root, and a dental bridge allows one or more crowns to be placed between existing teeth.

 Types of dental crowns

-There are generally three types of crowns: those made of gold, all-ceramic caps and ceramic veneered gold crowns.
-Gold and metal-ceramic crowns are durable and are normally used on molars, where the forces from chewing and grinding are most prevalent.
-Ceramic crowns are used primarily for front teeth, since they can best resemble the natural tooth color and are more pleasing to the eye.
+There are generally three types of crowns: gold crowns, all-ceramic caps, and ceramic veneered gold crowns.
+Gold and metal-ceramic crowns are durable and are typically used on molars, where chewing and grinding forces are most prevalent.
+Ceramic crowns are primarily used on front teeth because they can best resemble natural tooth color and are more pleasing to the eye.

 All-ceramic dental crowns

 The most attractive, natural, and life-like crowns are those that reflect light like a healthy natural tooth.
-Dental crown materials that more closely match the light refraction index of a natural tooth will appear close to if not exactly like an adjacent natural tooth.
-This should be true in different light settings, meaning sun light, fluorescent and incandescent indoor light, as well as night club lighting.
-The all-ceramic crown is the best choice for achieving the most natural looking tooth replacement.
+Dental crown materials that more closely match the light refraction index of a natural tooth will appear similar, if not identical, to an adjacent natural tooth.
+This should hold true under different lighting conditions, including sunlight, fluorescent, incandescent indoor lighting, and nightclub lighting.
+The all-ceramic crown is the best choice for achieving the most natural-looking tooth replacement.

 Porcelain ceramic crowns fused to gold

-For a very natural appearance and added strength porcelain crowns fused to gold offer a solution for more natural looking artificial teeth for dental molars towards the back of the mouth.
-Porcelain is a higher denisity ceramic providing more strength.
-These crowns have a metal substructure and require an opaque below the porcelain.
-This makes the translucency of natural teeth difficult to match.
+For a very natural appearance and added strength, porcelain crowns fused to gold offer a solution for more natural-looking artificial teeth for dental molars towards the back of the mouth.
+Porcelain is a higher-density ceramic that provides greater strength.
+These crowns have a metal substructure and require an opaque layer below the porcelain.
+This makes it difficult to match the translucency of natural teeth.

 Gold dental crowns